-In a recent Cell study, Maarten Hulsmans et al. report the presence of abundant resident macrophages in the heart atrioventricular (AV) node, and provide first evidence that macrophages modulate the electrical conduction and activity of cardiomyocytes.
+A Cell study by Maarten Hulsmans et al. reports the presence of abundant resident macrophages (Mφ) in the heart atrioventricular (AV) node, and provide first evidence that Mφ modulate the electrical conduction and activity of cardiomyocytes.
 This phenomenon may be related to the pathogenic electrical conduction in heart conditions such as atrial fibrillation and ventricular arrhythmias.

 The heart rhythm is controlled by electrical impulses generated in the sinoatrial node that propagates towards the atrium, AV node, His and Purkinje systems and ventricles.
 The AV node is composed by cardiomyocytes and plays an essential role in conducting electrical impulses between atria and ventricles.
 Of note, AV abnormalities (AV blocks) are serious life threatening conditions, and pacemaker implantation is essential to restore node conductibility.

 Macrophages (Mφ) are found in all body tissues and are classically known for their involvement in immune homeostasis and inflammation control.
-In the heart, Mφ are distributed along with myocytes, fibroblasts and endothelial cells, but their role in cardiac activity is unknown.
+In the heart, Mφ are distributed along with myocytes, fibroblasts and endothelial cells.
+It is known that cardiac healing after injury requires Mφ but the role of these major innate immunity cells in cardiac activity is unknown.

 The authors also showed that these Mφ express ion channels and exchangers, and genes associated to electrical conduction.
 In addition, these cells interact with cardiomyocytes through gap juntion proteins (connexin 43) that mediate intercellular communication and influence cardiomyocytes’ resting potential.
 In fact, Mφ increase cardiomyocyte resting membrane potentials, suggesting their role in cardiomyocyte repolarization.